pingzhihe/learning-notes/docs/AI-planning/revision-3.md

 **Nash's existence theorem**

-Nash proved that if mixed strategies (where a player chooses probabilities of using various pure strategies) are allowed, then every game with a finite number of players in which each player can choose from finitely many pure strategies has at least one Nash equilibrium, which might be a pure strategy for each player or might be a probability distribution over strategies for each player. [reference](https://en.wikipedia.org/wiki/Nash_equilibrium)
+Nash proved that if mixed strategies (where a player chooses probabilities of using various pure strategies) are allowed, then every game with a finite number of players in which each player can choose from finitely many pure strategies has at **least one Nash equilibrium**, which might be a pure strategy for each player or might be a probability distribution over strategies for each player. [reference](https://en.wikipedia.org/wiki/Nash_equilibrium)